webgriffe/esb/README.md

 Refer to these interfaces in the source code for more information.
 The `produce` method of the `ProducerInterface` must return an Amp's [Iterator](https://amphp.org/amp/iterators/), this allows you to produce a collection of jobs with a single `produce` invocation.
 Moreover iterators allows to have long running produce operations which are executed asyncronously.

 Also, keep in mind that **you should never use I/O blocking function calls inside your producers**.
-Look for [Amp](https://amphp.org/) or [ReactPHP](https://reactphp.org) libraries when you need to do I/O operations.
+Use [Amp](https://amphp.org/) or [ReactPHP](https://reactphp.org) libraries when you need to do I/O operations.

 See the dummy producers in the [tests/](https://github.com/webgriffe/esb/tree/master/tests) directory for some examples.

 Workers
 -------

 A worker can be any service whose class implements the `WorkerInterface`.
-Every worker is invoked immediatly when a job is available on its flow's tube.
+Every worker is invoked immediately when a job is available on its flow's tube.

 The `work` method of a worker must return an Amp's [Promise](https://amphp.org/amp/promises/) that must resolve when the job is worked succesfully.
 Otherwise the `work` method must throw an exception.

 When a worker successfully works a job, the ESB framwork deletes it from the tube.
-Instead, when a worker fails to work a job the ESB framework keeps it in the tube for a maximum of a `max_retry` times.
-If an *error_retry_delay* other than 0 is specified, then the job cannot be retried for the specified number of seconds.
+Conversely, when a worker fails to work a job the ESB framework keeps it in the tube for a maximum of a `max_retry` times.
+If an `error_retry_delay` other than 0 is specified, then the job will not be retried for at least the specified number of seconds.
 If the maximum number of retries is exceeded, the job is **buried** and a critical event is logged.

 Like for producers, **you should never use I/O blocking function calls inside your workers**.
-Look for [Amp](https://amphp.org/) or [ReactPHP](https://reactphp.org) libraries when you need to do I/O operations.
+Use [Amp](https://amphp.org/) or [ReactPHP](https://reactphp.org) libraries if you need to do I/O operations.

 See the dummy workers in the [tests/](https://github.com/webgriffe/esb/tree/master/tests) directory for some examples.